-South Heron Lake/Judicial Ditch No. 3
+South Heron Lake - Judicial Ditch No. 3

-Minnesota | agriculture
+Minnesota | Agriculture

-The Heron Lake watershed is approximately 472 square miles located within portions of Nobles, Jackson, Murray, and Cottonwood Counties in southwestern Minnesota.
-ISG has a long-standing history of working with the Heron Lake Watershed District (HLWD), landowners, and other local stakeholders to address the region’s water quality concerns, while also working to improve flood storage capacity.
-A recent project that exemplifies this is the implementation of several practices aimed at addressing South Heron Lake’s phosphorous impairment.
-Prior to this, however, ISG worked with the HLWD to determine the feasibility for implementing best management practices throughout the watershed by creating a Multipurpose Drainage Management (MDM) Plan for the watershed.
+ISG’s partnership with HLWD along with ongoing stakeholder collaboration and grant application support has leveraged the District’s drainage dollars as matching funds to obtain $1.4 million of outside funding.
+The 472-square-mile Heron Lake watershed is located within portions of Nobles, Jackson, Murray, and Cottonwood Counties in southwestern Minnesota.
+ISG partners with the HLWD, landowners and other local stakeholders to address the region’s water quality concerns, while also working to improve flood storage capacity.
+Implementation of several practices are aimed at addressing South Heron Lake’s (SHL) phosphorous impairment.
+ISG performed a feasibility study of best management practices throughout the watershed and then developed a Multipurpose Drainage Management (MDM) Plan.

 Grant + Funding Assistance